 The Company generally uses existing resources and funds generated from operations to meet its capital requirements.
-Capital expenditures totaling \$22,988 and \$53,538 for fiscal years ended June 30, 2021 and June 30, 2020, respectively, were made primarily for additional equipment and the improvement of existing facilities.
+Capital expenditures totaling \$34,659 and \$22,988 for fiscal years ended June 30, 2022 and June 30, 2021, respectively, were made primarily for additional equipment and the improvement of existing facilities.
 These additions were funded from cash generated by operations.
-At June 30, 2021, the Company had no significant outstanding purchase commitments related to property and equipment.
-The COVID-19 pandemic has created significant uncertainty as to general global economic and market conditions for the beginning of our fiscal 2022 and beyond.
-We believe we have adequate capital resources and sufficient access to external financing sources to satisfy our current and reasonably anticipated requirements for funds to conduct our operations and meet other needs in the ordinary course of our business.
-However, as the impact of the COVID-19 pandemic on the economy and our operations evolves, we will continue to assess our liquidity needs.
+At June 30, 2022, the Company had no significant outstanding purchase commitments related to property and equipment.
+We assessed our liquidity needs throughout fiscal 2022, including in relation to the impact of the COVID-19 pandemic, and determined we had adequate capital resources and sufficient access to external financing sources to satisfy our current and reasonably anticipated funding needs.
+We will continue to monitor and assess these needs going forward.

-At June 30, 2021, the Company had contractual obligations of \$1,179,284, including operating lease obligations and \$1,112,731 related to off-balance sheet purchase obligations.
-Included in off-balance sheet purchase obligations were open purchase orders of \$84,736 and a strategic services agreement entered into by JKHY in fiscal 2017 with First Data® and PSCU® to provide full-service debit and credit card processing on a single platform to all existing core bank and credit union customers, as well as to expand our card processing platform to financial institutions outside our core customer base.
-This agreement and subsequent amendments include a total purchase commitment at June 30, 2021 of \$1,027,995 over the remaining term of the contract, which currently extends until January 2036, subject to certain renewal terms.
-Contractual obligations exclude \$9,942 of liabilities for uncertain tax positions as we are unable to reasonably estimate the ultimate amount or timing of settlement.
+At June 30, 2022, the Company had contractual obligations of \$1,449,442, including operating lease obligations and \$1,393,541 related to off-balance sheet purchase obligations.
+Included in off-balance sheet purchase obligations were open purchase orders of \$167,692 and a strategic services agreement entered into by JKHY in fiscal 2017 with First Data® and PSCU® to provide full-service debit and credit card processing on a single platform to all existing core bank and credit union customers, as well as to expand our card processing platform to financial institutions outside our core customer base.
+This agreement and subsequent amendments include a total purchase commitment at June 30, 2022 of \$980,348 over the remaining term of the contract, which currently extends until January 2036, subject to certain renewal terms.
+Contractual obligations also include an agreement entered into during fiscal 2022 with Google LLC to provide Google Cloud Platform to the Company, including a total purchase commitment at June 30, 2022 of \$225,000.
+Contractual obligations also include an agreement entered into during fiscal 2022 with Google LLC to provide an agreement entered into during fiscal 2022 with Feedzai Inc. to provide a software as a service offering that allows prevention, detection, and monitoring of financial crime, including a total purchase commitment at June 30, 2022 of \$20,501.
+Contractual obligations exclude, however, \$10,225 of liabilities for uncertain tax positions as we are unable to reasonably estimate the ultimate amount or timing of settlement.

 The Board of Directors has authorized the Company to repurchase shares of its common stock.
 Under this authorization, the Company may finance its share repurchases with available cash reserves or short-term borrowings on its existing credit facilities.
 The share repurchase program does not include specific price targets or timetables and may be suspended at any time.
-At June 30, 2021, there were 29,793 shares in treasury stock and the Company had the remaining authority to repurchase up to 5,198 additional shares.
-The total cost of treasury shares at June 30, 2021 was \$1,613,202.
-During fiscal 2021, the Company repurchased 2,800 treasury shares for \$431,529.
-At June 30, 2020, there were 26,993 shares in treasury stock and the Company had authority to repurchase up to 2,998 additional shares.
+At June 30, 2022, there were 31,043 shares in treasury stock and the Company had the remaining authority to repurchase up to 3,948 additional shares.
+The total cost of treasury shares at June 30, 2022 was \$1,807,118.
+During fiscal 2022, the Company repurchased 1,250 treasury shares for \$193,916.
+At June 30, 2021, there were 29,793 shares in treasury stock and the Company had authority to repurchase up to 5,198 additional shares.